ilya-vor/Extract-from-Sberbank-for-several-cards-in-Excel/README.md

 # Introduction
 I wrote this script because I wanted to analyze my budget in Excel.
 I also wrote a script that divides an Excel file into sheets into several files.
+I know it looks terrible...
+The main thing is working! :)

 # Description
 The following libraries are used in the work of this bot: